sara-sabr/ITStrategy/_pages/en/strategy-open-first.md

 It will make ESDC and the GC part of the OSS community, an agile contributor and active participant by co-developing with other Canadian public administrations and encouraging the sharing and reuse of our solutions, knowledge and expertise.
 As a result, we will deliver services that enrich society and reduce costs.

-This strategy focuses on transformative and innovative aspects, and recognises open standards and OSS as catalysts for change.
+This strategy focuses on transformative and innovative aspects, and recognizes open standards and OSS as catalysts for change.
 In addition, it leverages initiatives in other GC departments/agencies to help shape the conditions for open standards, OSS and government innovation.
 This section sets out the key reasons and principles underlying the new strategy.

 ### Progress towards digital autonomy

-Change is constant at ESDC, and as a result, the acquisition and development of IT solutions must consider the flexibility needed to keep pace with legislative changes as well as emerging technologies to offer services that are alike commercial services (e.g. banks, social media, etc.) internally and to citizens.
+Change is constant at ESDC, and as a result, the acquisition and development of IT solutions must consider the flexibility needed to keep pace with legislative changes as well as emerging technologies to offer services that are alike commercial services (e.g., banks, social media, etc.) internally and to citizens.

 This is reflected within the Prime Minister's mandate letter to the Minister of Digital Government where an emphasis on the use of open standards and OSS is made: